mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ---------------------------

-## Mahmoud Parsian's List of Books:
+## List of Books by Mahmoud Parsian

 ### Data Algorithms with Spark